org-arl/unet-blog/_posts/2018-09-27-AUV-to-transponder Range Estimation Application using UnetStack.md

 tags: [howto, modems, localization, agents, ranging, algorithm]
 ---

+## AUV-to-transponder range estimation application using UnetStack

 It is a common practice to attach a transponder to various underwater assets (both static and mobile) for short and long term field deployments.
 These transponders can act as a beacon that can be utilized for localization.
 An underwater vehicle (e.g. AUV, ROV) will be able to do sequential ranging to find the location of the transponder during a search and rescue operation.

 Normally, specialized transmitters are required to send a signal to these transponders to trigger a response.
 However, due to the software defined nature of Subnero modems, it is fairly easy to develop an application that will query a transponder and calculate the range information.

-In this post, we showcase a fully functional transponder ranging application used to ping an Applied Acoustics 219A transponder and calculate the range to it from the recorded signal.
+In this post, we showcase a fully functional transponder ranging application used to ping an [Applied Acoustics 219A](https://www.ashtead-technology.com/rental-equipment/aa-219-micro-beacon/) transponder and calculate the range to it from the recorded signal.
 This work has been presented in [_M.
 Chitre, R. Bhatnagar, M. Ignatius, and S. Suman, “Baseband signal processing with UnetStack,” in Underwater Communications Networking (UComms 2014), (Sestri Levante, Italy), September 2014.
 (Invited)_](http://arl.nus.edu.sg/twiki6/pub/ARL/BibEntries/sdmodem.pdf).

 An Applied Acoustics 219A transponder is set to receive a 22 kHz tonal.
 We send a 5 ms long 22 kHz pulse without preamble (preambleID set to 0) using a `TxBasebandSignalReq` from UnetStack's _baseband_ service.
 This will trigger a response at 30.5 kHz after a fixed delay of 30 ms. We also initiate a 500 ms long baseband signal recording using `RecordBasebandSignalReq` to make sure the modem records long enough to have the response from the pinger for a range of 300m.

 The captured signal is then Hilbert transformed to do envelop detection.
 We use thresholding to find the start of the received signal.
 We also retrieves the `txTime` from `txntf`.
 Using these two timings, we calculate the range to the transponder.

 This application is developed using Jupyter Notebook, in Python using the UnetPy framework.
-The notebook can be found [here](https://github.com/org-arl/unet-contrib/tree/master/contrib/TransponderRanger).

 ```python
 import numpy as np